-37. Do general visitors need to be fully immunized before entering the home?
+39. Do general visitors need to be fully immunized before entering the home?

-General visitors may enter the homes regardless of their immunization status provided they have passed symptom screening and have tested negative for COVID-19 per a home's testing program where the visitor has not provided proof of being fully immunized.
+General visitors may enter the homes regardless of their immunization status provided they have passed symptom screening and have tested negative for COVID-19 per a home's testing program.

-38. Are homes allowed to restrict hours when general visitors are permitted?
+40. Are homes allowed to restrict hours when general visitors are permitted?